ANDONT

 -

-Stack USB Andon Tower Light
+ANDONT USB Stack Andon Tower Light

 Nice quality, compact size, convenient lighting:This product is well made and feels durable and solidly constructed while handling.
 The light is relatively compact, making it easy to move around or store away when not in use, but the LED lighting gets bright enough where you can see it pretty well even from a distance.
 This product is very convenient since it can be operated via USB and doesn't rely on an outlet to power up.
 The device is also pretty simple to control and adjust the lighting, making it a good option for a number of different use cases.Overall, this is a good product and I would recommend.